 Once this strategy is in place, the instructional designer has a clear basis for selecting an instructional strategy that will fully enable learners’ performance in the assessments.
 The development of a sequence of instruction and selection of instructional methods as part of the instructional strategy will be the subject of the next lesson in this module.

+Where are the instructions for actually producing an assessment strategy for a selected learning asset based on defined learning objectives?